 Ben A. Hall, Ph.D. assists in prosecuting patents for clients as a technical specialist in a variety of industries, specifically related to biotechnology.
-His life science-based doctoral and postdoctoral training and multidisciplinary background provide extensive research experience and knowledge in a wide range of areas including molecular biology, oncology, diabetes, biological diagnostic systems, and pharmacology.
+His life science-based doctoral and postdoctoral training and multidisciplinary background provide extensive research experience and knowledge in a wide range of areas including molecular biology, immunology, oncology, diabetes, gene editing technologies (CRISPR, TALENS and ZFNs), biological diagnostic systems, and pharmacology.

 Background and Credentials